Hiring a Car in Finland: A Comprehensive Guide

 - Kuopio to Savonlinna: a strong Lakeland route for forests, lakes, small towns and slow scenic touring.

-If you are planning a one-way trip or cross-border itinerary into Sweden or Norway, check drop-off fees and border permissions before booking.
+If you are planning a one-way trip or cross-border itinerary into Sweden or Norway, check drop-off fees, insurance cover and border permissions before booking.

 Frequently asked questions about car hire in Finland